DETAILED ACTION

 Illustrative diagram of Fig. 17 of Carroll.

-Regarding the apertures being collapsible and the collapsible apertures themselves being configured to deform in response to the negative pressure however, Locke, in the same field of endeavor of dressings for treating a tissue site with negative pressure (Abstract), teaches a manifold layer 314 comprising collapsible (¶0083 holes may collapse) apertures 328 that allow for the deformation/collapse of the contracting layer (¶0083 causing the contracting layer to collapse) for the purpose of applying a closing force substantially parallel to the surface of the tissue site to close the opening of a patient wound in response to application of the negative pressure ¶0005.
+Regarding the apertures being collapsible and the collapsible apertures themselves being configured to deform in response to the negative pressure, however, Locke, in the same field of endeavor of dressings for treating a tissue site with negative pressure (Abstract), teaches a manifold layer 314 comprising collapsible (¶0083 holes may collapse) apertures 328 that allow for the deformation/collapse of the contracting layer (¶0083 causing the contracting layer to collapse) for the purpose of applying a closing force substantially parallel to the surface of the tissue site to close the opening of a patient wound in response to application of the negative pressure ¶0005.

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the apertures of Carroll to have been collapsible upon the application of negative pressure, as taught by Locke, for the purpose of applying a closing force substantially parallel to the surface of the tissue site to close the opening of a patient wound in response to application of the negative pressure ¶0005.

-Regarding a perpendicular bisector extending through a midpoint of a length of one of the first portion of collapsible apertures being oriented through a midpoint of a width of at least one of the second portion of collapsible apertures, Locke further teaches the plurality of collapsible apertures comprising a first portion of collapsible apertures arranged in a first plurality of rows and a second portion of collapsible apertures arranged in a second plurality of rows wherein a bisector 354 extends through a midpoint 336A of a length (center of aperture and thus midpoint of width and length, longitudinal dimension of aperture 328) of one of the first portion of collapsible apertures and a midpoint 336B of a width (center of aperture and thus midpoint of width and length) of at least one of the second portion of collapsible apertures and manipulating both the relative angle of the individual apertures to arrive at a perforation shape factor which adjusts based on the rotation of the aperture in relation to x and y-axis of the dressing (see Fig. 10-12 illustrating how rotation of the aperture affects the compression) and the position of the apertures in relation to one another to arrive at a strut angle and how both of these factors are results effective variable effecting the compressibility factor according to the equation detailed in ¶0095.
+Regarding a [[perpendicular bisector]] line extending through a midpoint of a length of one of the first portion of collapsible apertures being perpendicular relative to the length and oriented through a midpoint of a width of at least one of the second portion of collapsible apertures, Locke further teaches the plurality of collapsible apertures comprising a first portion of collapsible apertures arranged in a first plurality of rows and a second portion of collapsible apertures arranged in a second plurality of rows wherein a bisector 354 extends through a midpoint 336A of a length (center of aperture and thus midpoint of width and length, longitudinal dimension of aperture 328) of one of the first portion of collapsible apertures and a midpoint 336B of a width (center of aperture and thus midpoint of width and length) of at least one of the second portion of collapsible apertures and manipulating both the relative angle of the individual apertures to arrive at a perforation shape factor which adjusts based on the rotation of the aperture in relation to x and y-axis of the dressing (see Fig. 10-12 illustrating how rotation of the aperture affects the compression) and the position of the apertures in relation to one another to arrive at a strut angle and how both of these factors are results effective variable effecting the compressibility factor according to the equation detailed in ¶0095.

-While Carroll in view of Locke do not expressly disclose or suggest the angle at which the lengths of the first and second portions of collapsible apertures are oriented toward one another, Greener, in the same field of endeavor of negative pressure wound therapy dressings, teaches providing apertures perpendicular to one another such that a perpendicular bisector of a length of a first portion of apertures arranged in a first plurality of rows would extend through the length of the first portion of apertures and through a midpoint of the width of a second portion of apertures in a plurality of rows (see below illustrative diagram of Greener Fig. 6A) for the purpose of providing the functionality of the slits to two different perpendicular directions of the device (¶0083 slits or cutouts that extend in two different directions, can conform and wrap around a contoured body region of a patient along both the length and width of the foam spacer).
+While Carroll in view of Locke do not expressly disclose or suggest the angle at which the lengths of the first and second portions of collapsible apertures are oriented toward one another, Greener, in the same field of endeavor of negative pressure wound therapy dressings, teaches providing apertures perpendicular to one another such that a line extending through a midpoint of a length, and perpendicular relative to said length, of a first portion of apertures arranged in a first plurality of rows would extend through the length of the first portion of apertures and through a midpoint of the width of a second portion of apertures in a plurality of rows (see below illustrative diagram of Greener Fig. 6A) for the purpose of providing the functionality of the slits to two different perpendicular directions of the device (¶0083 slits or cutouts that extend in two different directions, can conform and wrap around a contoured body region of a patient along both the length and width of the foam spacer).

 PNG